DaveRoppo/Cyber-Security/Labs/Kali Linux Ethical Hacking Homelab/README.md

 # About

-In this project, I will create a Kali Linux ethical hacking homelab using Oracle VM VirtualBox.
+In this project, I will create a Kali Linux ethical hacking homelab by setting up a virtual machine in Oracle VM VirtualBox.

 # What is a Virtual Machine (VM)?